MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/4-optimization-posture-advisor-score.md

 - **Review** the category score impact for each recommendation to see which ones will produce the most benefit when addressed.
 - **Apply** the recommendations that will get you back to your goal as quickly as possible.

 That's it!
-Then just repeat this process regularly to make sure you are achieving your goals.
+Then just repeat this process regularly to make sure you're achieving your goals.